 - Under that scroll down till the bottom to find “Show Advanced Settings“.

 While you can browse by turning OFF the option, but we don’t recommend doing this, unless and until you are so sure of the website that you are browsing.
-Once you do this Google will bypass all the sites which are caught under this browser filter.
+Once you do this Google will bypass all the sites which are caught in this browser filter.
+This however isn’t recommend and so this is not the permanent fix and it helps to browse your site and look for the actual cause of the problem.

 - When you receive the error, click on Details.